soumy47/Casino-Game/README.md

 # Casino-Game
 A simple guessing game using C++.
-It is console app.
+It is a console app.